-HVAC helpers are technicians who work with seasoned HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+An HVAC helper is a technician who works alongside more experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-Which Tasks Can HVAC Helpers Do?
+What Tasks Do HVAC Helpers Complete?

 - Carrying and loading equipment and materials

-- Assisting with the installation, maintenance and repair of heating and cooling systems
+- Aiding technicians as they complete installation, maintenance and repair of heating and cooling systems

-They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.
+They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

-What Do I Need to Become an HVAC Helper?
+How Do You Become an HVAC Helper?